 This award recognises programs where remoteness is integral to the design of the program or plays a part in how the program is implemented.
 A rural or remote setting is an added complexity and requires significant effort to overcome the “tyranny of distance.”
 This award focuses on innovative approaches to drive economic development outcomes in these settings.
 The population of the area is not relevant to this award.

 8. Economic Development single event or activity

 This award recognises the effort and drive required to host or manage a successful event or activity.
 EDA is seeking a clear understanding of the objectives, and the mechanism adopted to reach those goals.
 This could include selecting stakeholders, fostering sponsorship, collaborating with businesses and developing marketing techniques.
-This can include seminars, forums, marketing tour, or trip designed to develop prospects and promote economic development.
+This can include seminars, forums or marketing tours designed to develop prospects and promote economic development.
 The submission should demonstrate the outcomes and success or otherwise and the lessons learned from it.